Giswater/giswater_qgis_plugin/dbmodel/README.md

 ## LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See LICENSE file for more information
+See LICENSE file for more information.

 ## THANKS TO